Best Paris Itinerary 5 Days

 Musee d’Orsay

 The museum often hosts special exhibitions.
 When I visited, there was an exhibition about Degas.
-Whenever you visit, always check the website to see if it has one.
+Whenever you visit, check the website to see if it has one.

 Shakespeare and Company